radiantearth/stac-api-spec/extensions.md

 it is expected that others will make use of it, and then evolve to make it a 'community extension', that several providers maintain together.
 For now anyone from the community is welcome to use the appropriate parts of the stac-api-spec repository to collaborate.

-## Extension Maturity
+## Maturity Classification

-Extensions are meant to evolve to maturity, and thus may be in different states in terms of stability and number of implementations.
-All extensions included must include a maturity classification, so that STAC spec users can easily get a sense of how much they can count on the extension.
+Conformance classes and extensions are meant to evolve to maturity, and thus may be in different states in terms of stability and number of implementations.
+All extensions must include a maturity classification, so that STAC API spec users can easily get a sense of how much they can count on the extension.

 | Maturity Classification | Min Impl # | Description                                                                                                                                                | Stability                                                                                                 |